ktechhydle/mp_software_stylesheets/README.md

 ## Project Info
 We will update these stylesheets based on our software's requirements and updates, so please read release info before updating this repository.
 Thank you for your support!

+P.S.
+Nobody said you can't use these stylesheets for C++, feel free to!